2025 Virginia Voting Info

 -

 Voting early is easy and convenient.
 Virginia has some of the best early in-person voting opportunities in the nation.
-You’ll find a 45-day period to cast your vote at a range of local sites during business hours.
-As elections near, some districts also offer Saturday hours during late October prior to a November election.
+You’ll find a 45-day period to cast your vote at a range of local sites during business.
+As elections near, some hours are even on Saturdays in certain districts during late October prior to a November election.

 -

-Confirm your voter registration OR get registered before the deadline!
-Don’t miss the deadline to register to vote or to update your voter registration information!
-See the chart below for all deadlines!
+Confirm your voter registration OR get registered before the deadline.
+Don’t miss the deadline to register to vote or to update your voter registration information by October 24!

 -

-Virginia offers a variety of acceptable forms of voting identification, including voter confirmation documents, current utility bills and banking statements (within 12 months of age), a signed ID confirmation statement, driver’s licenses, Department of Motor Vehicles-issued IDs, passports, and more!
+Virginia offers a wide range of acceptable identification options that confirm you are you, so you can vote.
+College and university social work students: Your school identification card is acceptable identification to vote.
+This goes for schools that are public and private, local, or even not local to Virginia.
+Other options include voter confirmation documents, current utility bills and banking statements (within the past 12 months), a signed ID confirmation statement, driver’s licenses, Department of Motor Vehicles-issued IDs, passports, and more.
 Click here for more ID information.

 -

-Absentee voting rules have changed—emergency pandemic waivers have expired.
-Although the national public health emergency ended in May 2023, voting waivers associated with it ended in 2022 in Virginia.
-Most importantly, all absentee votes MUST have a witness signature to be considered valid.
-This requirement was waived during the public health emergency, but it will be in effect in 2023.
-The witness does NOT have to be a register voter, just needs to be over age 18.
+All absentee votes MUST have a witness signature to be considered valid.
+This requirement was waived during the COVID-19 pandemic emergency, but it is back in effect in 2025.
+The witness does NOT have to be a register voter, but does need to be over age 18.

 -